buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

 ### ThresholdThickness
 Thickness of the door threshold as explained in the figure above.
 If _ThresholdThickness_ value is 0. (zero) it denotes a door without a threshold (_ThresholdDepth_ shall be set to NIL in this case).
 If the _ThresholdThickness_ is NIL it denotes that the information about a threshold is not available.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Data type modified to be _IfcNonNegativeLengthMeasure_.
+> IFC4 CHANGE  Data type modified to be _IfcNonNegativeLengthMeasure_.

 ### TransomThickness
 Thickness (width in plane parallel to door leaf) of the transom (if provided - that is, if the _TransomOffset_ attribute is set), which divides the door leaf from a glazing (or window) above.
 If the _TransomThickness_ is set to zero (and the _TransomOffset_ set to a positive length), then the door is divided vertically into a leaf and transom window area without a physical frame.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Data type changed to _IfcNonNegativeLengthMeasure_.
+> IFC4 CHANGE  Data type changed to _IfcNonNegativeLengthMeasure_.

 ### TransomOffset
 Offset of the transom (if given) which divides the door leaf from a glazing (or window) above.
 The offset is given from the bottom of the door opening.